Current Rental Report

 The Rental Report provides key statistics on the private rental market in Victoria.

-In the March quarter, the median rent for metropolitan Melbourne increased by $5 to $365 per week and the Melbourne Rent Index (MRI) increased by 0.8%.
-For the past four quarters the median rent has increased by $5 each quarter.
-The MRI annual increase of 1.8% is above that of the March quarter last year (1.3%).
+In the September quarter, the median rent for metropolitan Melbourne increased by $5 to $365 per week and the Melbourne Rent Index (MRI) increased by 0.2%.
+The MRI annual increase of 2.4% is 0.3% higher than that of the September quarter last year.

-In the March quarter, the median rent for regional Victoria remained steady at $270 per week and the Regional Rent Index (RRI) increased by 1.4%.
-The RRI annual increase of 1.7% is above that of the March quarter last year (0.8%).
+In the September quarter, the median rent for regional Victoria remained steady at $270 per week and the Regional Rent Index (RRI) decreased by 0.7%.
+The RRI annual increase of 2.4% is 0.6% above that of the June quarter last year.

 |Median weekly rent||Rent index||Quarter % change||Annual % change|